My daughter is interested in joining a Girl Scout girl scout troop

 Who will be my daughter’s leader?
 Girl Scout troops are lead 100% by volunteers.
 In most cases, one or more parents step forward to lead a troop.

 There are 20 girls that want to join Scouts and only one mom willing to be a leader.
 What happens?
 Because Scouts are led by volunteers, we cannot “make” a leader take on more girls than he/she feels comfortable leading.
-To the best of LCF Girl Scout ability, we place girls in troops based on a first come, first served basis, based upon the date the parent has contacted the Troop Organizer after allowing places for the daughter(s) of the Troop Leader and those of other families who will be supporting that leader in positions such as Treasurer, Cookie Chair, Co-Leader, Registration Chair, etc. Therefore, those girls whose parents signed them up first would have priority.
-Those girls that were beyond the Troop size cut-off would be placed on a wait list and the parents of the remaining girls would be encouraged to form additional Troops.
+To the best of LCF Girl Scout ability, we place girls in troops based on a first come, first served basis, based upon the date the parent has contacted the Troop Organizer after allowing places for the daughter(s) of the Troop Leader and those of other families who will be supporting that leader in positions such as Treasurer, Cookie Chair, Co-Leader, Registration Chair, etc. Therefore, those girls whose parents signed them up first have priority.
+Those girls that are beyond the Troop size cut-off will be placed on a wait list and the parents of the remaining girls will be encouraged to form additional troops.